software-students-spring2024/1-specification-exercise-bestswegroup/README.md

 ## Stakeholders

-See instructions.
-Delete this line and replace with the name(s) of the stakeholder(s) you interviewed and lists showing their goals/needs, and problems/frustrations.
+Interview summaries (full interviews are available in the interviews.md file)
+### Yunseo Kim
+Yunseo doesn't fit our target demographic as splitting the bill isn't a "hair on fire" problem for him.
+He would not be a frequent user and would not gain much value from our proposed solution.
+Goals
+- Convenient methods to split the bill
+- Minimal burden from solutions - not needing to bother others
+- Getting paid back in an timely manner
+- Getting paid back the full amount
+Frustrations (minimal frustrations)
+- Minimal pains
+- Having to awkwardly remind friends
+- Forgetting to follow up on pyaments
+- Not getting reimbursed for small payments because it's not worth splitting

-### 4 frustrations
+### Jason Lin
-- People often forget to reimburse the payer, leading to uncomfortable reminders and potential conflicts.
-- Figuring out how much each person owes, including their share of taxes and tips, can be complicated and error-prone.
-- Transferring money can be burdensome if people use different apps or if the payer's payment details aren't readily available.
-- Group members often can’t decide who should pay the bill.
+Jason fits our target demographic more as a frequent traveler.

-- ### 4 goals
+4 goals
 - Send automatic notifications to ensure timely repayments, reducing the burden on the payer.
 - Automate the division of bills, taxes, and tips based on what each person ordered, making the process quick and accurate.
-- Directly integrate Venmo (or other payment apps) links to facilitate easy transfers without needing to share personal information each time.
+- Directly integrate payment methods (i.e. Venmo/Zelle) to facilitate transfers without manually sharing payment information each time.
 - Simplify Decision-Making: Provide a fun and impartial way to make quick decisions on who should pay, enhancing the dining experience.

+4 frustrations
+- Payers often forget to pay, leading to uncomfortable reminders and potential conflicts.
+- Calculating how much each person owes, including their share of taxes and tips, can be complicated and error-prone.
+- Transferring money can be cumbersome if payers use different payment methods or payment details aren't readily available.
+- Deciding who should pay the bill can be awkward.

 ## Product Vision Statement